stestagg/al-sentiment/README.md

 Running
 =======

-al-sentiment is a standard flask app.
+al-sentiment is a standard flask app tested against python 2.7 and 3.3 on OSX and Ubuntu.

 To run the web server:

 1. Clone the git repository (or unpack from a tarball)
 2. Optionally, create a virtual-env and enter that